Collin Morikawa birdies the 18th to win Pebble Beach and end more than 2-year drought

-PEBBLE BEACH, Calif.
-(AP) — Collin Morikawa went 45 starts over more than two years to finally win again on the PGA Tour, and he faced a wait that felt just as long on the final hole Sunday in the AT&T Pebble Beach Pro-Am.
-He kept his poise, hit a 4-iron to the collar of the green and made birdie for a one-shot victory.

-In a wild final round of wind and lead changes, Morikawa had the right response for Scottie Scheffler's bold charge by making two straight birdies down the stretch, and then making the one that mattered the most — after a 20-minute wait — for a 5-under 67.
+Two putts from the collar gave him a 5-under 67 and a one-shot victory over Sepp Straka and Min Woo Lee.

+“Great field, great leaderboard — looking at it the entire day,” Morikawa said.
+“And just to be able to pull of those last two shots, it feels great.”

-He finished at 22-under 266, winning by one shot over Sepp Straka and Min Woo Lee for his first PGA Tour title since the Zozo Championship in Japan in October 2023.
+The two-time major champion finished at 22-under 266.
+He had gone 45 starts since he last won the Zozo Championship in Japan in October 2023.

-The timing couldn't have been better.
-Morikawa began telling friends this week he and his wife are expecting their first child, and winning was “the best way to announce it to the world.”
+He can only hope for bigger things with a new outlook on golf — play the game for the joy, not the technique — and in life.
+Morikawa took the occasion of such a big win to announce he and his wife are expecting their first child this spring.

+"There’s so much to life, there’s so much to enjoy," he said.

 Scheffler began the final day eight shots behind and was 7 under through seven holes before the wind began whipping.
 He had three eagles in his round of 63, the last one a 6-iron to 30 inches on the final hole that allowed him to tie Morikawa for the lead.